 2. Hack and cut what you can to fit in your budget

-3. Don’t forget to enjoy and try not to stress too much!
+3. Don’t forget to enjoy yourself and try not to stress too much!